SimoneGianni/tsMatchers/README.md

 `equalTo` is probably the most basic matcher, so basic you usually don't need to write it at all.

-It checks if the value to be checked is *loosely* equal to the given value.
+It checks if the value to be checked is (loosely) equal to the given value.
 For example :

 ```javascript
 assert(10).is(equalTo(10));
 ```

-As said, it is so common that if you don't specify it and simply use the value, it is used by default.
+As said, it is so common that if you don't specify it and simply use the value, `equalTo` is used by default.

 ```javascript
 assert(10).is(10); // Totally equivalent to the previous example